apurvwagh/DevOps-interview-questions-/infobeans.md

 9. Explain one CI/CD pipeline you’ve worked on.

-“One of my CI/CD pipelines uses Jenkins for continuous integration and ArgoCD for GitOps-based deployment to EKS.
+1) In my current project, we follow a GitOps-based CI/CD pipeline using GitHub, Jenkins, Docker, AWS ECR, Argo CD, and EKS.

+2) Developers create feature branches and raise Pull Requests.
+After code review, Jenkins is triggered automatically when the code is merged into the main branch.

-The developer pushes code to Git.
-Jenkins checks out the code, runs unit tests and static/security checks, builds the application and Docker image, and pushes the image to Amazon ECR.
+3) Jenkins builds the application using Maven, runs unit tests, performs SonarQube code quality checks, and creates a Docker image.
+The image is then scanned for vulnerabilities using Trivy.
+If all checks pass, the image is pushed to Amazon ECR.

-The deployment manifest is then updated with the new immutable image tag or digest.
-ArgoCD detects the Git change and synchronizes the Kubernetes Deployment to EKS.
+4) Next, Jenkins updates the image version in the GitOps repository.
+Argo CD detects this change and automatically deploys it to the EKS cluster.

-After deployment, Kubernetes performs readiness and liveness checks, and we monitor the rollout using Prometheus, Grafana and CloudWatch.
-If the deployment is unhealthy, we stop or roll back to the previous known-good version.”
+5) Kubernetes performs a rolling deployment to ensure zero downtime.
+After deployment, we verify pod health, logs, and Grafana dashboards.
+If any issue is found, we can quickly roll back to the previous stable version.

+5) The entire pipeline is automated, secure, and provides continuous feedback through Teams/Slack notifications.

+One-line version (for quick interviews):

+"We use GitHub → Jenkins → SonarQube → Trivy → Docker → ECR → Argo CD → EKS.
+Jenkins builds, tests, scans, and pushes the image, while Argo CD automatically deploys it to Kubernetes using GitOps principles with zero-downtime deployments."

 ====================================================================================